dadorner-msft/activationws/README.md

 > I'd like to evaluate ActivationWs, however I do not have access to the Extended Security MAK key yet.
 How can I evaluate ActivationWs beforehand?

-You can evaluate ActivationWs by activating Windows using your Windows 7 or Server 2008/R2 MAK key.
+You can evaluate ActivationWs by using your Windows MAK key.

 > After successfully deploying the licenses using ActivationWs, how can I verify the deployment of the extended security updates?